 Certificate in American Indian Studies

-A certificate in American Indian studies is a way of giving recognition to students who have made a significant effort to learn about American Indian culture and the place of American Indians in American society.
+A certificate in American Indian & Indigenous Studies is a way of giving recognition to students who have made a significant effort to learn about American Indian & Indigenous culture and the place of American Indians in American society.
 Students receiving a certificate will have the achievement officially recorded via transcript notation.

-What can I do with a certificate in American Indian Studies?
+What can I do with a certificate in American Indian & Indigenous Studies?

-Students of American Indian studies go on to successful careers in administration, advising, academics, advocacy, the arts, business, community outreach, consulting, education, government, health or health education, journalism, library science, literacy programming, lobbying, management, politics, publishing, school counseling, social work, research, and many more.
+Students of American Indian & Indigenous Studies go on to successful careers in administration, advising, academics, advocacy, the arts, business, community outreach, consulting, education, government, health or health education, journalism, library science, literacy programming, lobbying, management, politics, publishing, school counseling, social work, research, and many more.

-To begin the certificate declaration process, students must submit the Certificate Program Application form to the American Indian Studies office.
-Students should contact the AIS certificate advisor to obtain the form and to obtain more details about the program.
+To begin the certificate declaration process, students must submit the Certificate Program Application form to the American Indian and Indigenous Studies office.
+This form can be found on our Certificate Website.
 The certificate is open to Special students and undergraduate students regardless of the college of enrollment.

 requirements for the certificate